select HTML element.

 Templating

 Vue InstantSearch supports templating with slots.
 With them you can customize the markup of each sub part of your components.
-For example inais-pagination
+For example inais-pagination:

 Vue

-Modify the list of items in widgets
+Change the list of items in widgets

-, this is the most flexible solutions but it requires more involvement on your side
+Vue InstantSearch provides two APIs for manipulating lists:sortBy, this is the most straightforward API and obviously limited to sortingtransformItems, this is the most flexible solutions but it requires more involvement on your side

-prop is a function that takes the whole list of items as a parameter and it will expect to receive in return another array of items.
+transform-items prop is a function that takes the whole list of items as a parameter and it will expect to receive in return another array of items.
 Most of the examples in this guide will use this API.

 Sorting